tedneward/Azgaarnoth/Creatures/Hobgoblins.md

 >- **Languages** Common,Goblin
 >- **Challenge** 2
 >___
->***Martial Advantage.***.
-Once per turn, the hobgoblin can deal an extra 7 (2d6) damage to a creature it hits with a weapon attack if that creature is within 5 feet of an ally of the hobgoblin that isn't incapacitated.
+>***Martial Advantage.*** Once per turn, the hobgoblin can deal an extra 7 (2d6) damage to a creature it hits with a weapon attack if that creature is within 5 feet of an ally of the hobgoblin that isn't incapacitated.
 >
->***Dark Devotion.***.
-The doom hand cleric has advantage on saving throws against being charmed or frightened.
+>***Dark Devotion.*** The doom hand cleric has advantage on saving throws against being charmed or frightened.
 >
->***Spellcasting.***.
-The doom hand cleric is a 4th-level spellcaster.
+>***Spellcasting.*** The doom hand cleric is a 4th-level spellcaster.
 Its spellcasting ability is Wisdom (spell save DC 11, +3 to hit with spell attacks).
 The doom hand has the following cleric spells prepared:
 >
 >Cantrips (at will): [resistance](../Magic/Spells/resistance.md), [spare the dying](../Magic/Spells/spare-the-dying.md), [thaumaturgy](../Magic/Spells/thaumaturgy.md)
 >